December 20, 2012

 After having lived through eleven days without power, heat, and hot water due to the devastating storm that hit Long Island last month, all I wanted once the power returned was a nice hot cup of tea to warm me up.
 I filled the kettle with water and happily made my usual fresh-brewed chai.
 Just the sound of the boiling water in a kettle put my mind at ease and brought reassurance that things are going to get back to normal pretty soon.
 I also craved for a warm cup of چای بابونه chai babooneh (chamomile tea) and its calming effect.

-In the dark hours of the night I had a chance to reflect and think about how people lived without electricity for hundreds of years.
+In the dark hours of the night, I had a chance to reflect and think about how people lived without electricity for hundreds of years.
 I realized how much I truly appreciate what we have now and how grateful I am for those creative visionaries who, through their inventions and discoveries, made the world a better place for all of us.
-Sipping the hot relaxing chamomile tea at my kitchen table, I couldn't be more thankful that my family and our home survived the massive hurricane while my heart and prayers still goes out to those who have lost loved ones, their homes and belongings.
+Sipping the hot, relaxing chamomile tea at my kitchen table, I couldn't be more thankful that my family and our home survived the massive hurricane, while my heart and prayers still go out to those who have lost loved ones, their homes, and belongings.

 Chai Babooneh - Chamomile Tea